Scabies Is a Sign of Nursing Home Neglect

 Read More$800,000 Settlement Acquired Against Southern California Residential Care Facility for the Elderly

-Garcia & Artigliere lawyers Stephen M. Garcia and Rosalie Baladejo teamed to acquire an $800,000 settlement on behalf of an elderly woman who was allowed to suffer from falls and a fracture in a Southern California Residential Care Facility for the Elderly.
+Garcia & Coman lawyers Stephen M. Garcia and Rosalie Baladejo teamed to acquire an $800,000 settlement on behalf of an elderly woman who was allowed to suffer from falls and a fracture in a Southern California Residential Care Facility for the Elderly.
 Ms. Baladejo noted, “It is a badge of honor for us to advocate…

 Read More$550,000 Settlement Acquired on Behalf of Elderly Man Who Was Allowed to Suffer From Falls and a Fracture in a Southern California Skilled Nursing Facility

-Garcia & Artigliere lawyers Stephen M. Garcia and Bill Artigliere teamed to acquire a $550,000 settlement on behalf of an elderly man who was allowed to suffer from falls and a fracture in a Southern California skilled nursing facility.
+Garcia & Coman lawyers Stephen M. Garcia and Bill Artigliere teamed to acquire a $550,000 settlement on behalf of an elderly man who was allowed to suffer from falls and a fracture in a Southern California skilled nursing facility.
 Mr. Garcia noted, “These defendants and their lawyers played the delay game of arbitration, apparently believing…

 Read More$700,000 Settlement Reached On Behalf of a 79-Year-Old Woman Who Was Allowed to Develop Avoidable Pressure Injuries in a Southern California Skilled Nursing Facility

-With Garcia & Artigliere attorneys Stephen M. Garcia and Rosie Baladejo having secured a priority trial setting date, a $700,000 settlement was reached on behalf of a 79-year-old woman who was allowed to develop avoidable pressure injuries in a Southern California skilled nursing facility.
+With Garcia & Coman attorneys Stephen M. Garcia and Rosie Baladejo having secured a priority trial setting date, a $700,000 settlement was reached on behalf of a 79-year-old woman who was allowed to develop avoidable pressure injuries in a Southern California skilled nursing facility.
 Garcia noted, “It always saddens me when our elders are entrusted…

 Read More$1.625 Million Settlement Acquired Against Southern California Residential Care Facility

-As trial was nearing, Garcia & Artigliere attorneys Stephen M. Garcia and Bill Artigliere acquired a settlement of $800,000 against a Southern California skilled nursing facility for the elderly that allowed an 82-year-old woman to suffer a fall and fractured hip despite allegedly being cared for as a “high fall risk” resident.
+As trial was nearing, Garcia & Coman attorneys Stephen M. Garcia and Bill Artigliere acquired a settlement of $800,000 against a Southern California skilled nursing facility for the elderly that allowed an 82-year-old woman to suffer a fall and fractured hip despite allegedly being cared for as a “high fall risk” resident.
 Artigliere stated, “The…

 Read More